l-lumin/clipreplace/docs/index.md

 - Replaces a sections of text in a file with content from your clipboard.
 - Supports creating backups of the file before making changes.
 - Provides a dry-run feature for previewing changes without modifying the file.
-- can override clipboard content with custom input.
+- Can override clipboard content with custom input.

 ## Installation